Vedha286/NewsArticlesClassifier/README.md

 1. Environment details:

-    - Database: Free MongoDB atlas could database
+    - Database: Free MongoDB database on could
     - Streaming: Apache Kafka

 2. What goes in as an input: